acarmichael20/CapstoneProject/README.md

 Surprisingly, the communities making up the HRM, are not the communities with the highest number of Family Physicians per 100,000 people.
 The top four communities do have a common factor, they are all communities that contain at least one University.

 ## Estimating Family Physician Retirements
 By using the year a Physician graduated from Medical School, it is possible to estimate their age.
 The data retrieved from the College Of Physicians & Surgeons Of Nova Scotia contains the date and reason a Physician has inactivated their licence.
-Using this information, I have calculated the average retirement age for a Family Physician to be 64.3 years.<br>
+Using this information, I have calculated the average retirement age for a Family Physician to be 64.3 years.<br><br>
 Applying the calculated retirement age to the active Family Physicians in Nova Scotia, it is possible to estimate how many of these Physicians are within five years of retirement.
-Grouping Family Physicians by community, it is possible to predict which communities may be most impacted by Physician retirements in the next five years.
+Assuming that retiring Family Physicians will not be replaced, it is possible to predict which communities may face a Family Physician shortage due to retirements, in the next five years.

 ![RetiringWithin5Years](Retirements.jpeg)

-From the above chart the top three communities that could be impacted by Family Physician retirements are Enfield, Liverpool and New Glasgow.
+From the above chart, the top three communities that could be impacted by Family Physician retirements are Enfield, Liverpool and New Glasgow.